-And it’s fun!
-Male turkeys are the most active in the spring, gobbling, strutting, and trying to chase down mates for the year.
+And it’s fun.
+Toms are the most active in the spring, gobbling, strutting, and trying to chase down mates for the year.

 Though spring turkey hunting is a favorite of most, all this gear works equally great for fall turkey season.
-And much of it is crossover gear that will work double-time for other hunts.
+Much of it is crossover gear that will work double-time for other hunts.

 In short: With the increased availability of modern turkey hunting gear, we wanted to give you our take on items that will help you be successful while hunting wild turkeys.

 Turkey Hunting Apparel That Gives You an Edge